Olivier-Boudeville/Ceylan-LEEC/README.md

 To be used when you have no live http server running on your server.

-LEEC will then start its own webserver just during the time necessary in order to validate the challenge, then will stop it immediately after that.
+LEEC will then start its own webserver (based on Elli) just during the time necessary in order to validate the challenge, then will stop it immediately after that.

 ```erlang